 (b) The likeness of His death.
 The believer has been united with Christ in a death like his death; see entry for Rom.
 6:2.

 (c) The likeness of His resurrection.
 If A, then B. If we have died with Christ, we have been raised with Christ.
 Since we have shared in the former, we have shared in the latter (see Rom.
 6:8).

 Many believers linger at the cross because they do not know they have been raised in Christ.
 Thank God for the cross, but Jesus is not there.
 He is seated at the right hand of God and so are you (Eph.
 2:6).
 From this position of rest and authority, we get to rule and reign with Christ here and now (Rom.
 5:17).

 knowing this, that our old self was crucified with Him, in order that our body of sin might be done away with, so that we would no longer be slaves to sin; for he who has died is freed from sin.

-Slaves no more, we are free to walk in newness of life.
 Further reading: “The old has gone, gone, gone.”